Overview

 Cons: More effort to implement, difficult to implement, e.g. may need to implement listing out all

-to delete or edit.
+Expense`s of a `Roomwith thelistcommand in order to select theExpenseto delete or edit.
 Information on discounts and corrections will also be lost.

 -